Certain Factors Could Complicate Same-Sex Divorce

 - Division of marital debt

 The length of the marriage is a significant factor in the determination of a fair divorce order.
 However, our attorney will work diligently to pursue an agreement that represents your interests and allows you a strong post-divorce future, no matter how long you were with your partner.
 We pursue positive solutions through collaboration, mediation, negotiation and certain types of agreements, resorting to litigation only when necessary.

 An Experienced Legal Ally By Your Side

 You do not have to walk through your same-sex divorce alone.
 Meet with our Shelton divorce lawyer to discuss your options by calling toll-free at 866-785-4409 or locally at 203-583-8256, or contact us here.
-We offer free initial consultations, and we respond to messages and emails promptly.
+We offer initial consultations, and we respond to messages and emails promptly.